-When you’ve experienced a personal injury as the result of a medical accident or error, it is important to be informed about your legal options.
+When you’ve experienced a personal injury as the result of substandard medical care, it is important to know what legal options are available to you.
 Experienced personal injury lawyers specializing in medical malpractice and medical negligence can determine which you should file for and how to build a successful case.

 Medical Malpractice vs Medical Negligence

 Both medical malpractice and medical negligence are legal terms used to describe a set of actions that led to a medical mistake.
 We aren’t just talking about normal, human mistakes that come from working a difficult job.
 Both medical negligence and medical malpractice represent a failure of professional responsibility and an unmet standard of care.
 Not to mention they are a betrayal of the trust patients put in care providers.

 Medical malpractice: An avoidable medical mistake or omission by a medical practitioner, such as a physician, that causes harm as the result of substandard care.
 Malpractice involves violating or ignoring a medical practitioner’s duty of care to a patient.

 Medical negligence: A decision or action by a medical practitioner that causes accidental harm to a patient.
 Standards of negligence are compared to what other practitioners would have done based on commonly accepted standards of care.